 72nd Street (western boundary), Missouri River (eastern boundary), Dodge Street (northern boundary), Harrison Street (southern boundary)

-Regular meetings occur the first Thursday of January, May, August and November, time and locations vary
+Regular meetings occur the first Thursday each month except January and July.

 Southwest Omaha Neighborhood Alliance

 The Southwest Omaha Neighborhood Alliance is composed of neighborhood associations and business districts in and around southwest Omaha.
 Members believe in working together to affect positive interaction and communications to maintain and improve our community.
 For more information, contact Mike Hohnstein at 402.306.6715 or firstname.lastname@example.org.

 Dodge Street south to Harrison and 72nd Street west to the Elkhorn River

 Meets at the Millard Public Library as needed